Angela Cartwright: Personal life

+After Lost in Space ended, co-star Bill Mumy wanted to continue private tutoring on the set with Cartwright because he had a crush on her.
+Though she was two years older than him they later began dating.

 Cartwright married Steve Gullion in 1976.
 They have two children.

 Cartwright has been a photographer for 30 years.
 Her work is displayed at her studio in Studio City, Los Angeles.

-Cartwright is a Catholic and has attended Mass at St. Charles Borromeo with her sister Veronica.
+Cartwright is a Catholic and has attended Mass at St. Charles Borromeo along with her sister Veronica.